aboerhave/jquery-salary-calculator/README.md

 - jQuery

 ## Acknowledgment
-Thanks to Casey for jQuery instruction!
+Thanks to Casie for jQuery instruction!